Sigtrygg Silkbeard: First Leinster revolt against Brian Boru

 Late in 999, the Leinstermen, historically hostile to domination by either the Uí Néill overkings or the king of Munster, allied themselves with the Norse of Dublin and revolted against Brian Boru.
 This provided the opportunity for Sigtrygg's second alliance with Máel Mórda mac Murchada.
 Brian's forces inflicted a crushing defeat on the united Leinster-Dublin army at the Battle of Glenmama, and followed the victory with an attack on the city of Dublin.
 The 12th-century Cogadh Gaedhil re Gallaibh gives two accounts of the occupation: Brian remained in Dublin from Christmas Day until Epiphany (6 January), or from Christmas Day until St. Brigid's Day (1 February).
 The later Annals of Ulster date the Battle of Glenmama to 30 December 999, while the Annals of Inisfallen date Brian's capture of the city to 1 January 1000.
-In any case, in 1000 Brian plundered the city, burned the Norse fortress and expelled Sigtrygg.
+In any case, in 1000, Brian plundered the city, burned the Norse fortress, and expelled Sigtrygg.

 According to the Cogadh Gaedhil re Gallaibh, Sigtrygg's flight from the city took him north, first to the Ulaid and then to Aéd of Cenél nEógain.
 Both tribes refused to help him.
 As Sigtrygg could find no refuge in Ireland, he eventually returned, submitted to Brian, gave hostages and was restored to Dublin three months after Brian ended his occupation in February.
 In the meantime, Sigtrygg may have temporarily "turned pirate" and been responsible for a raid on St David's in Wales.

-Brian's daughter by his first wife was married to Sigtrygg, and Brian in turn took Sigtrygg's mother, the now three-times-married Gormflaith, as his second wife.
+Aournd this time, Sigtrygg married Sláine, Brian's daughter by his first wife; Brian, in-turn, took Sigtrygg's mother, the now three-times-married Gormflaith, as his second wife.

 Years between the revolts

 Dublin enjoyed a sustained period of peace while Sigtrygg's men served in the armies of Brian.
-Sigtrygg never forgot the Ulaid's refusal of aid when he fled from Dublin, and in 1002 he had his revenge when his soldiers served in Brian's campaign against the Ulaid and ravaged their lands.
+Sigtrygg never forgot the Ulaid's refusal of aid when he fled from Dublin and, in 1002, he had his revenge when his soldiers served in Brian's campaign against the Ulaid and ravaged their lands.
 His fleet raided Ulster, and he plundered Kilclief and Inis Cumhscraigh, taking many prisoners from both.
 They served under Brian against the Ulaid again in 1005, and against the Northern Uí Néill in 1006 and 1007.
 Cenél Conaill, the last of the Northern Uí Néill Kingdoms, submitted in 1011, and Brian was formally recognised as High King throughout Ireland.

 A remembrance of Sigtrygg's reign during these years is preserved in the late medieval Icelandic Saga of Gunnlaug Serpent's Tongue.
 Only fragments survive of the verses in the Sigtryggsdrápa, a drápa composed by the skald Gunnlaug Illugason while visiting Sigtrygg's court.
 The verses praise Sigtrygg for his royal ancestry, and describe Dublin as a busy, thriving port.
 Archaeological excavations of ships, gold, clothing, and pieces for games from around this time seem to confirm the description.
 According to the prose, Sigtrygg considered rewarding the poet with ships and gold, but instead granted him a new suit of clothes.